ajbradberry96/GBA-DQN/README.md

 # GBA-DQN

-A standard DQN being designed to be able to play any GBA game, currently setting up to play the original Mario Bros. from the cartridge Super Mario Bros Advance 4.
+A standard DQN being designed to be able to play any GBA game, currently setting up to play the original Mario Bros. from the cartridge Super Mario Advance 4.

 # Setup